-This course is designed to provide competencies in manicuring and pedicuring and in applying artificial nails and nail wraps.
+Course Description: This course is designed to provide competencies in manicuring and pedicuring and in applying artificial nails and nail wraps.
 This instruction includes selection of supplies and equipment, sanitation procedures and performing designated procedures.

-CTE S Standar ds and Benchmarks 15.0 applica nstrate the practice of performing manicures, pedicures, and apply artificial nails/nail wraps identifying the proper procedure and ation of chemicals (students are only required to perform 20 nails procedures to obtain a cosmetology license, refer to rule 61G5-25, F.A.C.).
-The student will be able to: 15.01 Clean and maintain implements by using appropriately mixed chemicals (EPA approved and hospital grade.) and following the procedures for decontamination of tools per Chapter 61G5-22.005, F.A.C.
+CTE S Standards and Benchmarks 14.0 Demonstrate the practice of performing manicures, pedicures, and apply artificial nails/nail wraps identifying the proper procedure and application of chemicals (students are only required to perform 20 nails procedures to obtain a cosmetology license, refer to rule 61G5-22.0125) The student will be able to: 14.01 Clean and maintain implements by using appropriately mixed chemicals (EPA approved and hospital grade.) and following the procedures for decontamination of tools per Chapter 61G5-22.005, F.A.C.
 Assemble, set up, and operate equipment according to manufacturer's instructions.
-15.02 Demonstrating knowledge of chemical products and ability to follow the manufacturer's directions, correctly remove the nail polish from the natural nail.
-15.03 Demonstrating knowledge of anatomy and safety procedures, correctly clean under the free edge of the natural nail.
-15.04 Demonstrating the proper technique and safety precautions and utilizing knowledge of anatomy of the nail structure, diseases and disorders of the skin and nail, chemistry of compounds and their reaction to the skin, angles and curves; correctly shape the natural nail, soften and care for the cuticles and trim hangnails.
-15.05 15.06 Perform proper techniques for foot care, including sanitizing and soaking, by demonstrating knowledge of the chemistry of products on the skin and implements, and following the manufacturer's directions.
-15.07 Demonstrate knowledge of anatomy of the skin and nails, and chemistry of products by performing the proper massage techniques to the hands and feet.
-15.08 Prepare the natural nail for the application of an artificial nail by utilizing knowledge of anatomy of nails and hands and product reaction on the nails.
-15.09 Utilize knowledge of angles, curves and relationship to size select the correct size and type of artificial nails using safety procedures and follow the manufacturer's directions.
-15.10 Repair and wrap a natural nail by applying knowledge of anatomy, diseases and disorders of nails, and chemistry of products and their effect on the skin and nails.
-15.11 Demonstrate the correct application procedure of nail forms and caps by following all safety and sanitation procedures.
+14.02 Demonstrating knowledge of chemical products and ability to follow the manufacturer's directions, correctly remove the nail polish from the natural nail.
+14.03 Demonstrating knowledge of anatomy and safety procedures, correctly clean under the free edge of the natural nail.
+14.04 Demonstrating the proper technique and safety precautions and utilizing knowledge of anatomy of the nail structure, diseases and disorders of the skin and nail, chemistry of compounds and their reaction to the skin, angles and curves; correctly shape the natural nail, soften and care for the cuticles and trim hangnails.
+14.05 Perform proper techniques for smoothing and buffing the nails by demonstrating knowledge of anatomy of nails, chemistry of products and safety precautions.
+14.06 Perform proper techniques for foot care, including sanitizing and soaking, by demonstrating knowledge of the chemistry of products on the skin and implements, and following the manufacturer's directions.
+14.07 Demonstrate knowledge of anatomy of the skin and nails, and chemistry of products by performing the proper massage techniques to the hands and feet.
+14.08 Prepare the natural nail for the application of an artificial nail by utilizing knowledge of anatomy of nails and hands and product reaction on the nails.
+14.09 Utilize knowledge of angles, curves and relationship to size select the correct size and type of artificial nails using safety procedures and follow the manufacturer's directions.
+14.10 Repair and wrap a natural nail by applying knowledge of anatomy, diseases and disorders of nails, and chemistry of products and their effect on the skin and nails.
+14.11 Demonstrate the correct application procedure of nail forms and caps by following all safety and sanitation procedures.